Xian-Wei/zhuxw/posts/hello-world.md

 **Hello and welcome to my very first blog post !**

-I am Xian-Wei Zhu, a wantrepreneur gremlin who's passionate about technology in general (especially money-making technologies such as cryptocurrencies).
+I am Xian-Wei Zhu, a wantrepreneur regard who's passionate about technology in general (especially money-making technologies such as cryptocurrencies).

 **I like money.**